 If you check out some of the references on this page you will notice several government websites called pubmed and pubchem.
 They know so much about these phytochemicals that it would blow your mind.
 For some reason, most of these chemicals never seem to make it to any sort of clinical evaluations.
 Even after researchers have studied plenty of them from various botanical species, classified them, and successfully used plenty of them pharmacologically in various studies.
 You'll also see a pattern of pattens on naturally occurring chemicals.
 Despite how much I back up my work, and actively avoid making false claims, there will be those who don't like what I do.
 I just want the western world to follow the foot steps of the Germans.
 In Germany, the science of herbalism is widely accepted on a mainstream level.
 Herbalism is practiced in their hostpitals!
 This could be us!

 INFORMATION PROVIDED ON OUR WEBSITE IS FOR BOTANICAL/CULTURAL RESEARCH PURPOSES ONLY!
-ANY REFERENCES ABOUT THE USE OR EFFECTS OF THESE NATURAL HEALING HERBS IS BASED ON TRADITIONAL USE OR SHAMANIC PRACTICES.
-ALL PRODUCTS ARE SOLD FOR ETHNOBOTANICAL RESEARCH (CONSULT YOUR HEALTH CARE PROVIDER)!
+ANY REFERENCES ABOUT THE USE OR EFFECTS OF THESE NATURAL HEALING HERBS IS BASED ON TRADITIONAL USE OR PRACTICES.
+ALL ITEMS ARE DISCUSSED FOR ETHNOBOTANICAL RESEARCH (CONSULT YOUR HEALTH CARE PROVIDER)!
 STATEMENTS AND ITEMS ARE NOT EVALUATED OR APPROVED BY THE FDA.
 NOT INTENDED TO DIAGNOSE, TREAT, PREVENT, OR CURE, ANY AILMENT, CONDITION, OR DIESEASE, ETC. SOLD AS COLLECTORS ITEM.
 I DO PARTICIPATE IN THE AMAZON LLC AFFILIATE PROGRAM AND OTHERS AND EARN CURRENCY FOR DELIVERING CUSTOMERS AND POTENTIAL SALES TO THEM.
 THANK YOU FOR YOUR CONTRIBUTIONS!

 Health freedom is important.
 I believe the medical system needs to embrace both worlds.
 I believe there are rare occasions in which modern medicine is necessary and that most health problems can easily be avoided with a healthy life-style.
 "Let food by thy medicine and medicine by thy food" - Hippocrates - the father of western medicine.